furrsible/website-furrsible-v1/README.md

 ```tsx
 import { Images } from '@/components';
 ```

 ### Commiting updates

-Read the [commitlint.config.js](./commitlint.config.js) file for the commit rules and to determine what type-enum to use based on your update, only commit in lowercase.
+Read the [commitlint.config.js](./commitlint.config.js) file for the commit rules and to determine what type-enum to use based on your update.
+Always make sure you don't leave and empty commit message and only commit in lowercase.

 ```
 docs: update readme
 ```